theAnalyticalCoder/Chess960/README.md

 # Chess960
-How I determined the Best Chess Setup?
+How to determine Best Chess Setup.
 There are two criteria for an optimal setup:
 1.When the game starts white and black have approximately equal probabilities of winning (50%).
-2.There is a maximum of valid possible openings. i.e in classical "the sicilian" or "the queen's gambit" etc
+2.There is a maximum of valid possible games. i.e in classical some possible openings are "the sicilian" or "the queen's gambit" which lead to millions of games

 **Classical Set up**